-US to ease oil drilling controls protecting imperiled bird
+U.S. to ease oil drilling controls protecting sage grouse, an imperiled Western bird

+The changes drew a sharp backlash from conservation groups and wildlife advocates, who warned excessive use of drilling waivers could push sage grouse onto the list of threatened and endangered species.

-BILLINGS, Mont.
-(AP) — The Trump administration moved forward Thursday with plans to ease restrictions on oil and gas drilling and other activities across millions of acres in the American West that were put in place to protect an imperiled bird species.
+BILLINGS, Mont. — The Trump administration moved forward Thursday with plans to ease restrictions on oil and natural gas drilling, mining and other activities across millions of acres in the American West that were put in place to protect an imperiled bird species.

-Land management documents released by the U.S. Interior Department show the administration intends to open more areas to leasing and allow waivers for drilling to encroach into the habitat of greater sage grouse.
+Land management documents released by the U.S. Interior Department show the administration intends to open more public lands to leasing and allow waivers for drilling to encroach into the habitat of greater sage grouse.

-Critics warned the changes could wipe out sage grouse colonies as drilling disrupts breeding grounds
+Critics warned the changes could wipe out grouse colonies as drilling disrupts breeding grounds.
+Federal officials under President Barack Obama in 2015 had adopted a sweeping set of land use restrictions intended to stop the birds’ decline.

 Interior Deputy Secretary David Bernhardt said the agency was responding to requests by states to give them more flexibility in how public lands are managed.
-He said the goal to conserve declining grouse populations remained unchanged.
+He said the goal to conserve sage grouse was unchanged.

 Most Read Nation & World Stories